BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - The 'WooCommerce Product Categories' menu item is located at Connector > WooCommerce > WooCommerce Product Categories.

 * Orders Import:
-    - - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
+    - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
     - Add Backend Credentials to Import Orders.
     - Click 'Import Orders' button to Import the Orders from Woocommerce.

+* Taxes Import:
+    - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
+    - Add Backend Credentials to Import Taxes.
+    - Click 'Import Taxes' button to Import the Taxes from Woocommerce.

 **Usage**
 *********